Depending on the chosen module, the first semester consists of three or four compulsory core courses:

 From your second semester onwards, you have the option of attending elective courses in other departments, e.g. Business Mathematics or Sociology, through which you can obtain up to 16 ECTS credits.
 Information about the registration process and permitted courses can be found using the link below.

 Please note: The examination regulations for the respective programs of study apply for these courses.
 Therefore, please contact the respective departments or the Student Services if you have any questions regarding examinations in these courses.

 Students of the master’s program in Economics at the University of Mannheim have the opportunity to take classes at Heidelberg University, our partner university.
 This allows students to expand their knowledge and gives them more choice when selecting specializations.
-After they have completed their first semester and the core module at the University of Mannheim, they can register for classes in Heidelberg in the following areas: Economics (which includes Game Theory, Experimental Economic Research and Behavioral Economics, among other things), Statistics, Econometrics and Economic History.
+After they have completed their first semester and the core module at the University of Mannheim, they can register for classes in Heidelberg in the following areas: Economics, Statistics, Econometrics and Economic History.
+All courses require prior consultation, especially courses that are offered by or in cooperation with other institutions.
 Students of the University of Mannheim may obtain up to 40 ECTS credits from courses at Heidelberg University.
-Provided there are enough supervisors available, students can even decide to write their master’s thesis at Heidelberg University and designate a staff member there as their supervisor (please note that the master’s thesis takes four months to complete and is worth 30 ECTS credits; if you choose to write your thesis at Heidelberg University, you may only attend courses worth a total of 10 ECTS credits there).
+In general, students can also write their master’s thesis under supervision of a professor at the Heidelberg University (please note that the master’s thesis is worth 30 ECTS credits; if you choose to write your thesis at Heidelberg University, you may only attend courses worth a total of 10 ECTS credits there).
 Additional information can be found using the link below.